appreciated/maven-springboot-electron/README.md

 # Springboot + Electron + OpenJDK

-This project can be used as a starting point to create your own Springboot application with electron.
+This project can be used as a starting point to create your own Springboot application with electron using maven only.
 It contains all the necessary configuration and some placeholder files to get you started.

 # How to build